Joseph de Maistre: Literature

 Maistre's skills as a writer and polemicist ensured that he continues to be read.
 Matthew Arnold, an influential 19th-century critic, wrote as follows while comparing Maistre's style with that of his Irish counterpart Edmund Burke:

 "Joseph de Maistre is another of those men whose word, like that of Burke, has vitality.
 In imaginative power he is altogether inferior to Burke.
-On the other hand his thought moves in closer order than Burke's, more rapidly, more directly; he has fewer superfluities.
+On the other hand, his thought moves in closer order than Burke's, more rapidly, more directly; he has fewer superfluities.
 Burke is a great writer, but Joseph de Maistre's use of the French language is more powerful, more thoroughly satisfactory, than Burke's use of the English.
 It is masterly; it shows us to perfection of what that admirable instrument, the French language, is capable."

 The Catholic Encyclopedia of 1910 describes his writing style as "strong, lively, picturesque" and states that his "animation and good humour temper his dogmatic tone".
 George Saintsbury called him "unquestionably one of the greatest thinkers and writers of the eighteenth century".
-Although a political opponent, Alphonse de Lamartine admired the splendour of his prose, stating:
+Although a political opponent, Alphonse de Lamartine called him the "Plato of the Alps".
+Admiring the splendour of his prose, Lamartine stated:

 Maistre is also associated with the Counter-Enlightenment movement Romanticism and is often referred to as a Romantic.
-Amongst those who admired him was Charles Baudelaire – the most famous Romantic poet in France – who described himself a disciple of the Savoyard counter-revolutionary, claiming that Maistre had taught him how to think.
+Among those who admired him was Charles Baudelaire – the most famous Romantic poet in France – who described himself a disciple of the Savoyard counter-revolutionary, claiming that Maistre had taught him how to think.